cedric-scheerlinck/dvs_image_reconstruction/complementary_filter/README.md

 ![gui_picture](images/reconfigure.png)

 **Auto_detect_contrast_thresholds** (may slow performance): Overrides user-set contrast thresholds and instead tries to infer contrast thresholds based on differences between APS image frames.
+Experience shows this is not typically so reliable, you may get better results disabling this and manually tuning Contrast_threshold_OFF/ON.

 **High_dynamic_range_mode** (may slow performance): Adjusts per-pixel Cutoff_frequency based on brightness of APS frame.
 Pixels with a value close to the minimum or maximum are assigned a lower Cutoff_frequency.